What Is Claude Code? Anthropic's Terminal Coding Agent Explained

 • Run shell commands, execute tests, and make git commits.

-A useful mental model: ChatGPT’s reasoning + Cursor’s engineering powers + a real shell agent that actually executes commands.
+A useful mental model: ChatGPT’s reasoning + Cursor’s code awareness + a real shell agent that actually executes commands.

 How it differs from ChatGPT and Cursor

 The key difference: Claude Code isn’t a chatbot.
-It’s an AI assistant that can actually do things on your machine.
+It’s an agent that can read, change, and run things on your machine — then commit the result.

 Who it’s for